-As a registered charity Kingston Carers' Network is governed by a Board of eleven Trustees that provide strategic leadership and ensure we are consistent with the goals and objectives detailed in our Memorandum and Articles of Association.
+As a registered charity Kingston Carers' Network is governed by a Board of eight Trustees that provide strategic leadership and ensure we are consistent with the goals and objectives detailed in our Memorandum and Articles of Association.
 Each person brings a wealth of experience and expertise to the Charity.

 Board of Trustees

 Would you like to influence change through volunteering?
 Then why not become a trustee?

 We are always looking for great people to join our board and contribute in many areas, such as Project Management, Marketing or IT.